-Health Records and Immunizations: Detailed health records for each student are kept by Holton Health and Wellness Services.
+Detailed health records for each student are kept by Holton Health and Wellness Services.
 This information is confidential and cannot be released without the student's written consent.
+The following immunizations are required:

+- Childhood DPT series

+- Polio series

+- MMR series

-The following immunizations are required: Childhood DPT series, Polio series, MMR series, Varicella series - or a confirmed history of having chickenpox illness, Hep B series and an updated Tdap within the last ten years.
+- Varicella series or a confirmed history of having chickenpox illness

+- Hep B series

+- An updated Tdap within the last ten years.